 Disclosure: We're an honest bunch, so please be aware that some of the links in this article are from our sponsors.

 If you're buying a house that was built before the 1970s, there is a chance that the roof, siding, and floor tiles could contain a highly dangerous material called asbestos.
-You do not want to mess with this stuff!
-It's relatively harmless when dormant, but once any material containing asbestos is disturbed, microscopic fibers will break away and float through the air.
 If you breathe in just one fiber, it can stick to your lungs and increase your chance of developing a form of lung cancer called mesothelioma.